lewagon/dotfiles/01-Ruby/05-Regular-Expressions/README.md

 - hash manipulation
 - strings and symbols

 If these concepts are not clear for you, **join the "ReBoot" group, who will work during 2 days on new challenges**.
-Here are the Reboot challenges for today

 ### Reboot challenges